lumeland/lume/docs/creating-pages/6_searcher.md

 ## Searching pages

-The function `pages` returns an array of pages.
+The function `search.pages()` returns an array of pages.
 You can filter the pages by tags and directories.

-To search by `tags`, just include the tag names as first argument, separated by space.
+To search by tags, just include the tag names as first argument, separated by space.
 For example, to search all pages containing the tags `post` and `html`, you have to execute `search.pages("post html")`:

 ```html
 <ul>